-“Maya Healers: A Thousand Dreams,” recently published by Nirala Press, is a unique book of photographs and writing that explores the power and mystery of indigenous healing practices among the Maya people of Guatemala.
-In our data driven world, there is increasing interest in indigenous knowledge as a source of enlightenment for those who can apprehend patterns in nature and use their own bodies as sources of healing.
+“Maya Healers: A Thousand Dreams,” recently published by Nirala Publications is a unique book of photographs and writing that explores the power and mystery of indigenous healing practices among the Maya people of Guatemala.
+In our data-driven world, there is increasing interest in indigenous knowledge as a source of enlightenment for those who can apprehend patterns in nature and use their own bodies as sources of healing.

 The Maya healers have a close relationship with the natural and spiritual worlds – their lives are bound up with its extraordinary landscape - the lake, its winds and the mist that rings its volcanoes.